ericka-howard/ericka-howard.github.io/index.md

 ### Some of the things I've been up to lately:

-[Group Project Work on the American Statistical Association Section on Statistics and the Environment ENVR Data Challenge 2020.](https://jimmylovestea.shinyapps.io/datadash/) - **We won Honorable Mention (2nd Place)!**
+[Group Project Work on the American Statistical Association Section on Statistics and the Environment ENVR Data Challenge 2020.](https://jimmylovestea.shinyapps.io/datadash/) - **We won Honorable Mention (2nd Place) Nationwide!**

 [A Data Visualization Project using Shiny.](https://erickabsmith.shinyapps.io/catch-data/)